We are all feeling types

 8 Things I Learned from John Beebe in 8 Hours

-This past weekend I had the honor of attending eight hours of virtual instruction from John Beebe about psychological types.
+I had the honor of attending eight hours of virtual instruction from John Beebe about psychological types.

 This was part of the training for the Jungian Studies Program at the Jung Institute of Chicago.